terminusdb/terminusdb-tutorials/getting_started/README.md

 - Lesson 2 - Importing a CSV into the database
 - Lesson 3 - Importing data form Python script
 - Lesson 4 - Query on the database and get result back as CSV
-- Lesson 5 - Version control: branching and rebase
+- Lesson 5 - Version control: time travel, branching and rebase

 ## Extra lessons: